Skip to content

 Hardly any traffic, no big hotels – instead, a close-knit community committed to protecting what makes their valley unique.
 In Villnöss, people work together to preserve the natural character of their home.
 With the Slow Food label, they have made their vision visible.
 Founded in 1986 to protect local food traditions, the Slow Food movement has become a global symbol for sustainability.

 The Odles Slow Dolomites region is South Tyrol’s first Slow Food Travel destination.
 Life here is rooted in nature.
 Mountain huts, restaurants, and hotels focus on local ingredients and actively support nearby producers.
 Two Slow Food Presidia – projects that protect traditional foods and heritage breeds – call the valley home: the Villnösser Brillenschaf sheep and the hardy Tyrolean Grey cattle.
+Years ago, the valley chose the path of gentle tourism – today it forms the foundation for a sustainable future.

 Local, unique and high-quality